-The ABI says it is unlikely that attending a speed awareness course will have a major impact on your car insurance premium.
-You will only be able to attend one of these courses if you are within 11mph of the speed limit.
+It is unlikely that attending a speed awareness course will have a major impact on your car insurance premium.
+You will be able to attend one of these courses if you only narrowly exceed the speed limit.

 What to do if you accrue points

 In terms of your premium, paying a higher voluntary excess in addition to the compulsory amount may reduce your overall premium.
 Also, installing a black box telematics recorder that measures how the car is being driven can also save you money by proving you are a safer and conscientious driver.

 It goes without saying that the best course of action to avoid building up points – and paying the price – is to drive carefully, to abide by the law and to be upfront about any driving misdemeanours with your insurance company to avoid problems from potentially escalating.